-The net proceeds, or an amount equal to the net proceeds, of the issuance of the DBJ Sustainability Bonds will be allocated, by way of various financial instruments, exclusively to finance or refinance, in whole or in part, existing and/or future projects or businesses which meet the following Eligibility Criteria (the "DBJ Sustainability Bond Eligibility Criteria" and the financing(s) satisfying the DBJ Sustainability Bond Eligibility Criteria is(are) defined as the "Eligible Financing(s)":
+The net proceeds, or an amount equal to the net proceeds, of the issuance of the DBJ Sustainability Bonds will be allocated, by way of various financial instruments, exclusively to finance or refinance, in whole or in part, existing and/or future projects or businesses which meet the following Eligibility Criteria (the "DBJ Sustainability Bond Eligibility Criteria" and the financing(s) satisfying the DBJ Sustainability Bond Eligibility Criteria is(are) defined as the "Eligible Financing(s)"):

-- 1. Loans to companies that are rated A, B or C under the DBJ Environmentally Rated Loan Programme ("ERLP")2. - 2.
-Funds to finance or refinance buildings that are rated 3, 4 or 5 stars under the DBJ Green Building Certification Programme ("GBC")3. - Funds to finance or refinance companies, buildings, real estate properties or REITs that have a 'Green Star' rating under the Global Real Estate Sustainability Benchmark (GRESB) evaluation framework. - 4.
-Funds to finance or refinance renewable energy projects: - Financing or Refinancing construction and/or operation of solar, wind (onshore and offshore), biomass, geothermal, run-of-river hydropower, and tidal and wave power assets - 5.
-Funds to finance or refinance clean transportation projects or loans to companies exclusively for use for clean transportation projects4: - a.
-Installation and/or maintenance of energy-efficient and/or electric trains
+- 1. Loans to companies that are rated A, B or C under the DBJ Environmentally Rated Loan Programme ("ERLP").2 - 2.
+Funds to finance or refinance buildings that are rated 3, 4 or 5 stars under the DBJ Green Building Certification Programme ("GBC").3 - Funds to finance or refinance companies, buildings, real estate properties or REITs that have a 'Green Star' rating under the Global Real Estate Sustainability Benchmark (GRESB) evaluation framework. - 4.
+Funds to finance or refinance renewable energy projects: - a.
+Construction and/or operation of solar, wind (onshore and offshore), biomass, geothermal, run-of-river hydropower, and tidal and wave power assets - 5.
+Funds to finance or refinance clean transportation projects or loans to companies exclusively for use for clean transportation projects:4 - a.
+Installation and/or maintenance of energy-efficient and/or electric trains - b.
+(Re)construction, extension, maintenance, and/or upgrade of rail lines - c.
+(Re)construction, maintenance, operation and/or upgrade of railway systems and assets - d.
+Infrastructure and components which could help increase the transport capacity and improve the efficient movement of people and freight